-The Aeroplan program the company operates is dependent on its agreement with Aeroplan.
+The Aeroplan program the company operates is dependent on its agreement with Aeroplan, operator of Aeroplan Loyalty Program owned by Air-Canada.
 The current agreement is due to end April 30, 2021.
-The Aeroplan agreement can be terminated by Aeroplan under certain conditions, including the company being in default on payments, during its term.
+The Aeroplan agreement can be terminated by Air- Canada - owner of the Aeroplan Loyalty - under certain conditions, including the company being in default on payments, during its term.
 As explained in Section Economic Dependence in this document as of date hereof the company is in arrears with respect to its payment plan as well as amounts due on current invoices of past couple of months.
 Advantex and Aeroplan are negotiating a revised payment plan.